Overview

 Registrars

-Day-to-day training for registrars will remain the same once they have been transitioned to AGPT.
-Education delivery, training requirements, placements process and assessments will remain the same.
+Day-to-day training for registrars remained the same following their transition to AGPT.
+Education delivery, training requirements, placement processes and assessments remained unchanged.

-The consolidation will streamline training delivery and registrars will move to access financial support and incentives through the ACRRM Flexible Funds program in line with the Nationally Consistent Payments (NCP) framework
+The consolidation streamlined training delivery, and registrars can now access financial support and incentives through the ACRRM Flexible Funds program in line with the Nationally Consistent Payments (NCP) framework.

 Supervisors and training posts